nextlevelshit/web-coding-classes/WCC-Session-10/index.md

 - What are the technical requirements?
 - Which *Tech Stack* fits best to solve the problem?
 - Should a *Framework* be used, if so which one?
-- What's about *Long Time Support (LTS)*, Maintainability, Sustanability?
+- What's about *Long Time Support (LTS)*, Maintainability, Sustainability?
 - Do processes and strategies exist to meet the desired software life time?

 After the general planning stuff and going more into detail there is a urgent question to be answered: